freach/kubernetes-security-best-practice/README.md

 * :cloud: Medium
 * :partly_sunny: Low

+If you're more into watching talks on YouTube, here are some really nice ones:

+* [Hacking and Hardening Kubernetes Clusters by Example [I] - Brad Geesaman, Symantec](https://www.youtube.com/watch?v=vTgQLzeBfRU)
+* [Shipping in Pirate-Infested Waters: Practical Attack and Defense in Kubernetes [A] - Greg Castle](https://www.youtube.com/watch?v=ohTq0no0ZVU)

 ## General

 ### Your cluster is as secure as the system running it :fire: